Planning A Trip To Vancouver

 Downtown, Chinatown, Historic Gastown (including the famous Steam Clock), Canada Place (with the Vancouver Harbour and view of the north shore Coast Range Mountains), Robson Street Shops, the seawall (see bikes below), 1000-acre Stanley Park plus the Totem Poles [stop], more harbour and mountain views, Prospect Point [likely stop] with the Lions Gate Bridge, English Bay and Sunset Beaches, Granville Island [likely stop] and the Public Market, Shaughnessy Heights Mansions, Queen Elizabeth Park with both Sunken Gardens [stop - if included in the tour], False Creek (plus a bit of Yaletown) and the former 2010 Winter Olympics Athletes Village, the outdoor Olympic cauldron, Science World, BC Place Stadium and Rogers Arena.

-On top of this, the city is planning to hold a number of summer time ‘pedestrian only days’ where vehicle traffic is not allowed.
+The City of Vancouver is planning to hold some summer time ‘pedestrian only days’ where vehicle traffic is suspended.
+For 2025, specifically on Sundays during July & August.

 Thus tours may not be able to drive through this historic area as per-normal.